OpenDataServices/standards-lab/docs/admin/security-considerations.md

 ## Considerations

-When thinking about the security implications consider mitigations such as:
+When thinking about the security implications, consider mitigations such as:

-- Adding HTTP authentication to restrict to trusted users
+- Adding HTTP authentication to restrict access to trusted users
 - Adding an SSL certificate to the server so that data is transmitted more securely
 - Using Standards Lab as a local application that is only available to the localhost
 - Isolating any deployment by using containers and virtualisation